nicoboyce/ds/_posts/2023-09-20-zendesk-using-pending-wrong.md

 * Closed: this is an archived state following from Solved where the ticket remains only for review purposes.

 ![Zendesk ticket lifecycle.](/public/img/zendesk-ticket-lifecycle.jpeg)
-*The possible routes between Zendesk status families.*
+*The routes between Zendesk status families.*

 However, it then becomes apparent that there is a weak link in the chain as we put together workflows.
 We can (hopefully) presume a timely and useful response to our On Hold tickets.
 So long as our views are well-configured then we can also know that Open and New tickets are put in front of agents.
 The Pending status puts our workflow in jeopardy though.
 We can't rely on the Requester to respond.